richaber/richaber/README.md

 I've been working with HTML since 1999, PHP since 2004, and WordPress since 2009.

 I have been a developer, senior developer, and lead developer on hundreds of WordPress site builds.
-I have worked as a freelancer, a consultant, an in-house corporate developer, and an agency devloper.
+I have worked as a freelancer, a consultant, an in-house corporate developer, and an agency developer.

 I have contributed to multiple "public" WordPress plugins.